Contact information

 Dr. Megan Kirk Chang is a Senior Researcher in Metabolic Psychiatry in the Department of Psychiatry, University of Oxford.
 She holds a PhD in Kinesiology and Health Sciences and an Advanced Doctoral Diploma in Health Psychology from York University (Toronto, Canada), and completed postdoctoral training at Yale University in the School of Medicine prior to arriving to the UK.
 She brings over two decades of academic and clinical trials experience, specialising in participant adherence, across healthcare systems in Canada, the USA, and the UK.

-A specialist in evidence synthesis, multicomponent intervention design and implementation, and co-design with lived experience, Megan leads research that empowers adults with mental illness to make sustainable lifestyle changes that improve wellbeing.
+A specialist in evidence synthesis, digitally-supported multicomponent intervention design and implementation, and co-design with lived experience, Megan leads research that empowers adults with mental illness to make sustainable lifestyle changes that improve wellbeing.
 Currently, she is the Inaugural NexJ Health Metabolic Psychiatry Fellow through an NIHR Innovation Fellowship, developing digitally-supported ketogenic diet and GLP-1 lifestyle programs using AI-assisted health coaching, wearable technology, and behavioural adherence tools to help people with serious mental illness improve metabolic and mental health simultaneously.

 At Oxford, she works with Professor Amedeo Minichino, co-lead of the Oxford Health BRC Preventing Multiple Morbidities theme.
 Megan leads a subtheme on developing and evaluating health behaviour-change interventions that target non-communicable disease risk factors.
 Notably, she co-led the landmark DIME trial investigating a ketogenic diet for treatment resistant depression and was also the recipient of the first NIHR Team Science award to improve quality of life measurement in adults with multiple long-term conditions.